ADD CONDITION

 Patient Counseling

-Healthcare providers should advise patients to seek medical attention immediately or contact the Poison Control Center if the product is accidentally swallowed.
+Healthcare providers should advise patients to keep this product out of the reach of children to prevent accidental ingestion.
+In the event of accidental swallowing, patients should seek medical attention immediately or contact the Poison Control Center without delay.

-Patients should be instructed to stop using the product and consult a doctor if their condition worsens, if skin irritation develops, or if there is no improvement after 7 days of use.
+Patients should be instructed to discontinue use and consult a doctor if their condition worsens, if skin irritation develops, or if there is no improvement after 7 days of use.

 Storage and Handling